Make an Inheritance Act Claim

 - Spouse

-- For other claimants the test is reasonable financial provision for their maintenance only in a manner suitable to their circumstances.
+The test is reasonable financial provision for their maintenance alone in a manner suitable to their circumstances.

 The applicant must be domiciled in England and Wales.

-The application must be submitted six months from the date of the Grant.
+The application must be submitted six months from the date of the Grant of Representation being issued.

 There are certain factors that the court will take into account in relation to all applicants.
 These include the following:-